 After this first encounter they stayed in touch.
 Pierre sent Maria his publications, visited her in the laboratory, asked for a permission to visit her in her place.
 During one of these visits he suggested that Maria meet his parents who lived in a little house in Sceaux.
 Then Before Maria went to Poland in summer 1894, Pierre asked her to become his wife, since he worried that she might not come back.
 He even considered staying in Poland with her in case she would decide not to come back.
 Happily she came to France back in October.

 Pierre was so worried that Maria may not marry him that he even went to Bronya, Maria's older sister and invite her to visit his parents with Maria.
 In no time Pierre won the absolution from Sklodowski's family which is retained in a letter from Joseph, Maria's brother sent on July, 1895.

 Pierre and Maria's wedding was unconventional, just right for these two unconventional people.
 There was no white dress, gold ring, religious ceremony.
 Maria wore a navy-blue woollen suit on a top of blue blouse with blue stripes.
 The ceremony took place in a city hall in Sceaux and then in a little garden of Pierre's parents house.
 Bronya with Casimir and prof. Sklodowski with Hela and also a couple of university friends were present.
 Their honey moon was a bicycle trip on the charming roads of the Île-de-France.

-Read more about Maria' and Pierre Curie love, work and family in the article next month.
+Read more about Maria' and Pierre Curie work in the next article: Discovery of Polonium and Radium.